 Before seeing a counsellor, it’s a good idea to find out some information about the following things:

-- Why you’re going to the counsellor: talk with your GP about why you need a referral to a counsellor and whether there’s anything you can do while you’re waiting for the appointment.
+- Why you’re going to the counsellor: talk with your GP about why you need a referral to a counsellor.

 - Waiting list: how long before you can get an appointment to see the counsellor?

 - Costs: how much will the appointment with the counsellor cost?
-It might be expensive, so you could check whether you’re eligible for Medicare, private health insurance or other rebates.
+It might be expensive, so you could check whether you’re eligible for Medicare, private health insurance, or a workplace employee assistance program (EAP).

 - Location: find out where you have to go to see the counsellor – for example, a health centre, private consulting rooms, a youth centre or a school.
 You might have to travel further than you expect, depending on your needs.